conorelling1/EXAM4-SP24/README.md

 EXAM4PY.py: contains the implentation and testing of defined functions for the assignment. testfile.txt: serves as an example for the actual filename that contains the sequence fragments for analysis

-reads.fa: this file used in the code contains sequence data and acquired from my local path "../shared/439539/reads.fa"
+reads.fa: this file used in the code contains sequence data and was acquired from my local path "../shared/439539/reads.fa"